EEA citizens who come to Norway are entitled to claim sickness benefit under Norwegian law if they are working in Norway.

 - You must lose pensionable income due to your disability.
 It is a condition that the basis on which your income is calculated is at least 50 per cent of the basic amount under the Norwegian national insurance scheme.

 How to apply for sickness benefit when staying in Norway

 In order to qualify for sickness benefit, you must document your occupational disability by producing a doctor's certificate /sick leave certificate.

 This does not apply during the self-certification period (text in Norwegian).

-Part D of the sick leave certificate must be sent to your employer, who is responsible for paying sickness benefit for the first 16 calendar days of your sick leave.
+You must send part D of the sick leave certificate to your employer, who is responsible for paying sickness benefit for the first 16 calendar days of your sick leave.
 This period is called the employer's period.

 Your employer is obliged to provide information about your income and employment details to NAV.
 Payments will be made directly to you.
 In some cases the employer will advance sickness benefit to the employee and claim a refund from NAV.
 You will need to clarify this with your employer.

 If you are self-employed, you are not entitled to sickness benefit for the first 16 days of your sick leave.
 NAV pays sickness benefit from the 17th day.
 You may contact NAV Local Services for more information.